Prime time: Spain

 In Spain, prime time refers to the time period in which the most-watched shows are broadcast.
 Prime time in Spain starts quite late when compared to most nations as it runs from 22:30 till 01:00.
 Most news programmes in Spain air at 21:00 for an hour and prime time follows.
 However, due to fierce competition, especially among the private stations prime time has even been delayed until 23:00.
 Most channels are delaying prime time in order to protect their top shows from sporting events.

 In the 1990s, prime time in Spain began at 21:00, moving to 21:30 in the latter half of the 1990s and 22:00 in the early 2000s.
 Commercial broadcaster LaSexta and the second channel from the Public broadcasting La 2 have attempted to shift prime time back to 21:30 in 2006 and Spring 2007, but these attempts have been unsuccessful.
 Fellow public channel La 1 also tried to pull prime time back to 21:00 in early 2015, to no avail.

 The lateness in the start of prime time in Spain is also due to Spanish culture.
-Spanish people generally work from 09:00–14:00 and then from 17:00–20:00 as opposed to the standard 09:00–17:00.
+Spanish people generally work from 09:00–14:00 and then from 17:00–20:00 as opposed to the 09:00–17:00 which is common in other countries.
 The popular late-night show Crónicas marcianas during the late 1990s–2000 also helped to extend prime time well into the early hours with the show being watched by a share of 40%, despite finishing at 02:00.

 Spain might also be unique in that it has a second prime time, running from 14:30–17:00 which coincides with the extended Spanish lunch break.
 Shows airing in the secondary prime time period on many occasions beat those prime-time shows at night on a daily basis.
 The second prime time occurs only on weekdays, though and the slot is usually filled with The Simpsons, news, soap operas and talk shows.